Create a fully qualified domain name for a VM in the Azure portal

 When you create a virtual machine (VM) in the Azure portal, a public IP resource for the virtual machine is automatically created.
 You use this public IP address to remotely access the VM.
-Although the portal does not create a fully qualified domain name, or FQDN, you can add one once the VM is created.
+Although the portal doesn't create a fully qualified domain name, or FQDN, you can add one once the VM is created.
 This article demonstrates the steps to create a DNS name or FQDN.
-If you create a VM without a public IP address, you can't create a FQDN.
+If you create a VM without a public IP address, you can't create an FQDN.

 - Select your VM in the portal.

 - Under Public IP address\DNS name label, select your IP address.